lightstreams-network/lightstreams-wallet-onboarding/README.md

 ### Release & Publishing

-The project follows the same release process as the other libraries in the MetaMask organization:
+The project follows the same release process as the other libraries in the Lightstreams organization:

 1. Create a release branch
    - For a typical release, this would be based on `main`